St Catherine’s Hill

 The Basics

-Parking: Small, free car park off Garnier Road beside the café (Postcode: SO23 9PA - W3W: enclosing/shot/unstable) If this is full, you could try the park and ride just up the road.
+Parking: Small, free car park off Garnier Road beside the café (Postcode: SO23 9PA - W3W: ///enclosing.shot.unstable) If this is full, there are sometimes spaces at the side of Garnier Road.

-Easily accessible from the centre of Winchester, St Catherine’s Hill not only has great views but it also is home to an intriguing mizmaze; a turf labyrinth that children will love to solve.
-The walk begins alongside The Itchen and there is a café at the bottom or a picnic at the top is equally recommended.
+Easily accessible from the centre of Winchester and right beside the River Itchen, St Catherine’s Hill has great views over the cathedral city.
+It is also home to an intriguing mizmaze, a turf labyrinth that children will love to solve.
+There is a café at the bottom, but a picnic at the top is equally recommended.

 The Route

-1. Leave the car park from the far end and join the Itchen Way with the river to your right.
-Continue until you see the spot where the river powers through the location of a former mill, and opposite will be the gate into St Catherine’s Hill.
+Leave the car park from the far end and join the Itchen Way with the river to your right.
+When the steep bank to your left gives way to open ground, look out for the gate on the left into St Catherine’s Hill.

-3. At the top, go right and follow the chalk path along the hill’s perimeter.
-Leave the chalky path to head towards the circle of trees away to your left at the very top of the hill.
-On the other side of the trees, you will find the mysterious mizmaze, which makes a good place to stop for a play and a picnic.
+At the top, go right and follow the chalk path along the hill’s perimeter.
+When the chalky path appears to head into denser scrub, leave it to your left along a grassy path that heads towards the circle of trees at the very tip of the hill.

-5. Head under the old railway underpass, where there is now a café and toilets, to reach the car park
+Head under the viaduct, where there is Cadence café and toilets, to reach the car park.

 Did you know?